Council Tax privacy notice

 You have the right to:

-- Ask for the information we hold about you, this is called a Subject Access Request.
+- Ask to see the personal information we hold about you

 - Ask us to change information we hold about you if it is wrong

 - Ask us to delete the information we hold about you